savoga/savoga.github.io/_machinelearning/unsupervised-learning-intro.md

 Unsupervised models can be used as a pre step for supervised learning, e.g.:

-\- reduce the training sample (dimensionality reduction: forward selection, PCA, autoencoders)
+- reduce the training sample (dimensionality reduction: forward selection, PCA, autoencoders)

-\- give output for unlabeled data (clustering, autoencoders)
+- give output for unlabeled data (clustering, autoencoders)

-\- grow the training sample (generative models? autoencoders? variational encoders?)
+- grow the training sample (generative models)